-Prior exam exam questions – are useful for your study, but remember to answer them with current tax law.
-Questions are available at ustaxcourt.gov for a fee or for free from our website (2000-2016).
+Prior Tax Court exam questions – are useful for your study, but remember to answer them with current tax law.
+Questions are available at ustaxcourt.gov for a fee or for free from our website (2000-2018).

 amazon.com – many resources on Federal Tax, Federal Rules of Evidence, and Professional Responsibility are now available through amazon.com.
 Watch publication dates to ensure these are current study materials.